4.1 Guiding principles

 An offer document is any form of promotional literature that encourages the public to invest in a society.
 Even though a society is exempt from regulation when offering non-transferable withdrawable share capital to the public, there is an obligation on the society and its representatives to be truthful and responsible and to honour the terms and conditions set out in the offer document.
 This obligation is reinforced by the Misrepresentation Act 1967 (see Section 7.4).
 It is vital that all information provided in documentation, on videos or websites, at public meetings, and in any other communications with potential investors is accurate, is not misleading, and is the result of careful consideration.

 This section of the Handbook provides guidance on four different types of share offer document: membership offers, pioneer offers, time-bound offers, and open offers.
 It also provides guidance on the application forms that accompany an offer document.
-This classification of offers is based on commercial practice and not on legal definitions.
+This classification of offers is based on established practice promoted by the Community Shares Unit and not on legal definitions.

 The guidance in this section applies to the offer of withdrawable and non-transferable share capital by societies.
 Offering this type of share capital is not a regulated activity and is exempt from financial promotion regulations and prospectus directives.
 The bases of these exemptions, and other regulatory matters, are addressed in Section 7.